CSI (franchise): Toys

 However, they have been the source of some controversy.
 The Parents Television Council, who have complained about CSI in general, in 2004 released a statement specifically aimed at the toys.
 The PTC e-mailed letters to their supporters, telling them the content of the games were entirely inappropriate for children to be exposed to "because the CSI franchise often displays graphic images, including close-ups of corpses with gunshot wounds and other bloody injuries."
 The letter went on to say "The PTC doesn't think the recreation of blood, guts and gore should be under a child's Christmas tree this year," PTC concluded.
 "This so-called 'toy' is a blatant attempt to market CSI and its adult-oriented content directly to children."

 In urging members to file a complaint with the Federal Trade Commission, PTC said CBS parent company Viacom needed to hear from parents who are concerned about the "graphic scenes of blood, violence, and sex" in their product.
 They also asked their supporters to contact Target and Toys "R" Us.

+Music

+In 2008, British indie band Half Man Half Biscuit released the album CSI:Ambleside.
+The title was parody of the CSI franchise but replaced the glamorous American locations with a sleepy English town.